Pleistocene: Oxygen isotope ratio cycles

 The graph in either form appears as a waveform with overtones.
 One half of a period is a Marine isotopic stage (MIS).
 It indicates a glacial (below zero) or an interglacial (above zero).
 Overtones are stadials or interstadials.

 According to this evidence, Earth experienced 102 MIS stages beginning at about 2.588 Ma BP in the Early Pleistocene Gelasian.
 Early Pleistocene stages were shallow and frequent.
 The latest were the most intense and most widely spaced.

 By convention, stages are numbered from the Holocene, which is MIS1.
-Glacials receive an even number; interglacials, odd.
+Glacials receive an even number and interglacials receive an odd number.
 The first major glacial was MIS2-4 at about 85–11 ka BP.
-The largest glacials were 2, 6, 12, and 16; the warmest interglacials, 1, 5, 9 and 11.
+The largest glacials were 2, 6, 12, and 16.
+The warmest interglacials were 1, 5, 9 and 11.
 For matching of MIS numbers to named stages, see under the articles for those names.

 Fauna

-Both marine and continental faunas were essentially modern but with many more large land mammals such as Mammoths, Mastodons, Diprotodon, Smilodon, tiger, lion, Aurochs, short-faced bears, giant sloths, Gigantopithecus and others.
+Both marine and continental faunas were essentially modern but with many more large land mammals such as Mammoths, Mastodons, Diprotodons, Smilodons, tigers, lions, Aurochs, short-faced bears, giant sloths, species within Gigantopithecus and others.
 Isolated landmasses such as Australia, Madagascar, New Zealand and islands in the Pacific saw the evolution of large birds and even reptiles such as the Elephant bird, moa, Haast's eagle, Quinkana, Megalania and Meiolania.

 The severe climatic changes during the Ice Age had major impacts on the fauna and flora.
-With each advance of the ice, large areas of the continents became totally depopulated, and plants and animals retreating southwards in front of the advancing glacier faced tremendous stress.
+With each advance of the ice, large areas of the continents became depopulated, and plants and animals retreating southwards in front of the advancing glacier faced tremendous stress.
 The most severe stress resulted from drastic climatic changes, reduced living space, and curtailed food supply.
-A major extinction event of large mammals (megafauna), which included mammoths, mastodons, saber-toothed cats, glyptodons, the woolly rhinoceros, various giraffids, such as the Sivatherium; ground sloths, Irish elk, cave bears, Gomphotheres, dire wolves, and short-faced bears, began late in the Pleistocene and continued into the Holocene.
+A major extinction event of large mammals (megafauna), which included mammoths, mastodons, saber-toothed cats, glyptodons, the woolly rhinoceros, various giraffids, such as the Sivatherium; ground sloths, Irish elk, cave lions, cave bears, Gomphotheres, American lions, dire wolves, and short-faced bears, began late in the Pleistocene and continued into the Holocene.
 Neanderthals also became extinct during this period.
 At the end of the last ice age, cold-blooded animals, smaller mammals like wood mice, migratory birds, and swifter animals like whitetail deer had replaced the megafauna and migrated north.
 Late Pleistocene bighorn sheep were more slender and had longer legs than their descendants today.
 Scientists believe that the change in predator fauna after the late Pleistocene extinctions resulted in a change of body shape as the species adapted for increased power rather than speed.

 The extinctions hardly affected Africa but were especially severe in North America where native horses and camels were wiped out.